Breaking Down Five Keys to Writing Success

 - There will always be better writers than you.

 Just remember, the sooner you get acquainted with the dark side of writing, the sooner you can begin your Jedi training.
 Because you will have to face Darth Vader at some point.
 It's only a matter of when.

 (Spoiler Alert: You'll overcome though.
 You are one with the Force, and the Force is with you.
 So go get 'em, champ!)

 Key #5.
 Make motivation a top priority.

-Getting started is always the hardest part, but if you can just get the ball rolling, you will begin to build momentum.
-And before long, you'll be chasing motivation, trying to create ideas at even half the rate your brain is producing them.
+Getting started is always the hardest part, but if you can get the ball rolling, you will begin to build momentum.
+And before long, you'll be chasing after your motivation, trying to create ideas at even half the rate your brain is producing them.

 And trust me, when the writing gets tough and your motivation hits the mud, you'll be so thankful for the momentum you've built to keep moving forward.
-It truly makes all the difference when it comes to avoiding writing ruts.
+It truly makes all the difference when trudging through writing ruts.

-Each of these keys work in tandem to help you achieve your vision for writing success, but there is one overarching key that outshine them all: learning to love the journey.
+Each of the five keys we talked about today work in tandem to help you achieve your vision for writing success, but there is one overarching key that outshine them all: learning to love the journey.

 Appreciate the good days and the bad.
 Turn mistakes and failures into opportunities for growth.
-Look at hard writing sessions as cardio day for your creativity and motivation, and learn to take pride in every bit of progress, no matter how small.
+Look at hard writing sessions as cardio day for your creativity and motivation, and learn to take pride in every bit of progress, no matter how big or how small.

-You've got this writer.
-Writing success is within your grasp.
+Success is within your grasp, writer.
+You've got this.
 So, go conquer the world.